-Programmatic Direct is a direct deal between seller and buyer, eliminating the need of ad exchange parties.
+Programmatic Direct is a direct deal between seller and buyer, eliminating the need for ad exchange parties.
 Again, the publisher invites buyers but there is no bidding involved.

-Mainly, it’a subset of programmatic advertising which is accompanied by two other types.
+Mainly, it’s a subset of programmatic advertising which is accompanied by two other types.
 Here’s a brief on each: